RestorePremier Mattress

 Couples sleeping positions vary greatly, from the Leg Hug to the Bed Hog.
 Even if you sleep alone, your sleep positions could be causing restlessness and excess movement.
 In general, sleeping on your back is recommended for optimal support.

 If sleeping on your back doesn’t come naturally, you can train yourself to sleep on your back by creating a pillow barrier.
-Tuck a few pillows around your arms and legs to keep from rolling over at night and finally enjoy a restful night’s sleep.
+Tuck a few pillows of any size around your arms and legs to keep from rolling over at night and finally enjoy a restful night’s sleep.

 How to sleep on your back for less motion transfer in bed.